Telomere Testing (TeloTest)

 When we are born, generally our telomeres are at their longest.
 However, with age and exposures to various sources of oxidative stress throughout our lifetimes, telomeres gradually shorten, until cells can no longer divide.
 This shortening process acts as an aging clock counting down the remaining life of the cell.

-The Nobel Prize in Medicine was awarded to our company's founder in 2009 for discoveries in Telomere science
+The Nobel Prize in Medicine was awarded to Dr. Elizabeth Blackburn in 2009 for discoveries in Telomere science

 Telomere Nobel Prize Nobel Medal for Physiology or Medicine